 In this episode

 We’re so excited this week to have Dick Costolo as our guest on the podcast.
-Dick is the founder and CEO of Chorus and the former CEO of Twitter.
+Dick is the former CEO of Twitter.
 He had an enormous impact on the business at Twitter and proved himself to be an amazing boss in the process.